 Police issue revised lock-up policy after Westmoreland inmates deaths

-The Jamaica Constabulary Force (JCF) has revised its policy for the management of lock-ups in light of recent deaths of inmates.
+The Jamaica Constabulary Force (JCF) has revised its policy for the management of lock-ups in light of recent deaths of inmates while in custody.

 The revision of the lock-up procedures comes less than a week after two prisoners were stabbed to death in a Westmoreland jail and four months since the deadly beating of Mario Deane while in jail in St James.